Implementing a Workplace Violence Prevention Plan

 Blog

-As a business, you have several different areas that you need to focus on daily.
+As a business, you have several different priorities that you need to focus on daily.
 Things such as operations and manufacturing play a key role in your company’s success.
-However, some things are even more important than making sure your workplace is staying on-task.
+However, some things are even more important than ensuring your workplace stays on-task.
 Workplace violence is a real and serious incident that can happen within your company’s walls.
-The best way to combat that is to have put your workplace violence prevention plan into action.
-Here are a few things to consider, if you don’t already have one, to prepare for such a severe endeavor.
+The best way to combat that is to have a workplace violence prevention plan in place.
+If you don’t already have a concrete plan, here are a few things to consider when preparing for such a serious event.

 Violence in the Workplace

-You always think it can’t possibly happen in my company until an act of passion ensues.
+You always think it can’t possibly happen at my company until it does.

 The United States Department of Labor dedicates time and resources to raising awareness of how severe workplace violence can become.